IoannaGo/Plant-Classification/README.md

 You should first run the "create_structured_test_set.py" and use those structured test data (it changes the way the images are organized in folders).
 Then you create new directory for Training set named `/Data/Train_data/` and Test set named `/Data/Test_data/`.
 Each directory contains 100 classes.
-Those classes must be the same name for Train & Test set (e.g. Training and Test folder must contain the class 23).
+Those classes must be the same for Train & Test set (e.g. Training and Test folder must contain the class 23).

 # Training
 The training process takes place using the test_train.py.